 The dinner solution to HANGRY and LIGHT.
-Fast, loaded with flavor and better than takeout any day because you know what’s in it!
+Fast, loaded with flavor and better than takeout any day, These Chicken lettuce wraps make eating healthy simple especially because you know what’s in it!

 I love lettuce wraps.
 Actually, I love what goes inside lettuce wraps.
 The lettuce is just a low-calorie vehicle for what’s inside.
 And speaking of the lettuce, I am not a fan of “hot” lettuce so I typically use the coldest, most crisp lettuce I can find.
 That’s usually lowly iceberg which frankly gets a bad wrap because it has little nutritional value.
 But you can’t have a wedge salad without iceberg and like I said, it’s a vehicle for the “stuff.”